contagon/handbook/handbook/2-supporting-individuals-and-families.md

-# 2. Supporting Individuals and Families in the Work of Salvation and Exaltation
+# 2. Supporting Individuals and Families in God’s Work of Salvation and Exaltation

 ## 2.0 Introduction

-As a leader in the Church of Jesus Christ, you support individuals and families in accomplishing God’s work of salvation and exaltation (see [1.2](1-work-of-salvation-and-exaltation.md#12-the-work-of-salvation-and-exaltation)).
+As a leader in the Church of Jesus Christ, you support individuals and families in accomplishing God’s work of salvation and exaltation (see [1.2](1-work-of-salvation-and-exaltation.md#12-gods-work-of-salvation-and-exaltation)).
 The ultimate purpose of this work is to help all of God’s children receive the blessings of eternal life and a fulness of joy.

-Much of the work of salvation and exaltation is accomplished through the family.
+Much of God’s work of salvation and exaltation is accomplished through the family.
 For all Church members, this work is centered in the home.
 This chapter will help you gain a vision of:

 * The role of the family in God’s plan.
-* The work of salvation and exaltation in the home.
+* God’s work of salvation and exaltation in the home.
 * The relationship between the home and the Church.

 ## 2.1 The Role of the Family in God’s Plan